-Our Mission
+The Rolling Barrage – Our Mission

-Create and maintain a community of support for Canadian Armed Forces (CAF), RCMP, First Responders, Safety Community, and Emergency Healthcare Providers, to show strength and unity, and to combat the effects of Post-Traumatic Stress Disorder (PTSD).
+Our Mission is to create and maintain a community of support for Canadian Armed Forces (CAF), RCMP, First Responders, Safety Community, and Emergency Healthcare Providers, to show strength and unity, and to combat the effects of Post-Traumatic Stress Disorder (PTSD).

-TRB will raise funds and awareness to support programs and organizations that provide assistance to those who serve our country.
+The Rolling Barrage will raise funds and awareness to support programs and organizations that provide assistance to those who serve our country.

-Become the largest Canadian coast-to-coast rolling support network, that will increase mental health resilience.
+To become the largest Canadian coast-to-coast rolling support network, that will increase mental health resilience.

-Create a community that allows people to find trust, connection, and understanding.
+To create a community that allows people to find trust, connection, and understanding.

-Who We Support
+The Rolling Barrage – Who We Support

-Following our restructure in September 2021, The Rolling Barrage PTSD Foundation uses evidence-based tools, services, activities and therapies to support all members of the following groups with one or more PTSIs/OSIs.
+Following our restructure in September 2021, The Rolling Barrage PTSD Foundation uses evidence-based tools, services, activities, and therapies to support all members of the following groups with one or more PTSIs/OSIs.

 Active Canadian Armed Forces (CAF) Members